Back to California

 Limits and Unknowns

-• The bill does not specify what happens if the diagnosis is older than five years.
+• The bill does not specify what happens if a diagnosis or rediagnosis is more than five years before an alleged offense.

 Bill History